cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/archive-of-tomorrow.md

 With funding provided by [Cambridge Digital Humanities,](https://www.cdh.cam.ac.uk/) the project also includes two Methods Fellows carrying out research using the [Talking About Health](https://www.webarchive.org.uk/en/ukwa/collection/4028) collection.

-The project began in February 2022 and will conclude in April 2023.
+The project will run for 18 months, beginning in February 2022 and concluding in April 2023.

 ## Content